 Perhaps you need to spend the money on your child's education, a renovation, new home/car, a vacation, or any other reason.
-At the end of the day your are investing so that you can enjoy the fruits of your labor, if you need to some money for something that's important to you then you may consider selling some of you stocks.
+At the end of the day you are investing so that you can enjoy the fruits of your labor, if you need some money for something that's important to you then you may consider selling some of you stocks.
 However remember the opportunity costs, you will be forgoing any future dividends or capital appreciation for any stocks that you do sell.

 Note: If you've already purchased the online Simply Investing Course, click here to log in to the course page and view Module 5 for a review of "When Should You Sell a Stock".